America Movil S.A.B. de C.V. (AMX) Shares Soar Above 1-Year High

 AMX’s Market Performance

 The stock of America Movil S.A.B. de C.V.
-(AMX) has seen a 3.74% increase in the past week, with a 7.15% rise in the past month, and a 5.49% gain in the past quarter.
-The volatility ratio for the week is 2.10%, and the volatility levels for the past 30 days are at 2.91% for AMX.
-The simple moving average for the past 20 days is 2.04% for AMX’s stock, with a 15.06% simple moving average for the past 200 days.
+(AMX) has seen a 0.54% increase in the past week, with a -1.93% drop in the past month, and a 7.24% gain in the past quarter.
+The volatility ratio for the week is 2.05%, and the volatility levels for the past 30 days are at 2.71% for AMX.
+The simple moving average for the last 20 days is 1.60% for AMX stock, with a simple moving average of 13.99% for the last 200 days.

 Analysts’ Opinion of AMX